osvaldormelo/opentelemetry-kafka-load-tests/README.md

 ![](images/KafkaYaml.png)

+Reminder: Don’t forget to modify the namespace in the YAML files to match your own namespace before applying.

 After creating the Kafka cluster instance, create a user for authentication

 ```bash
 oc apply -f kafka-user.yaml
 ```
+Reminder: Don’t forget to modify the namespace in the YAML files to match your own namespace before applying.

 Now that we have a functional Kafka cluster, let's create the topic for use in our tests.
 To do this, go back to the 'Installed Operators' section of Openshift and click on the AMQ Streams Operator, then click on the 'Kafka Topic' section and click 'Create Instance'.
 Apply the YAML as shown below: